hsalhotr/pdfservices-api-documentation/src/pages/overview/pdf-autotag-api/beta/howtos/autotag-api.md

 }
 ```

-## Generate tagged pdf of version 1.7 and shift its headings and an excel report from a PDF
+## Generate tagged pdf of version 1.7 shifting its headings and an excel report from a PDF

-Use the sample below to generate tagged pdf of version 1.7 and shift its headings an excel report from a PDF document.
+Use the sample below to generate tagged pdf of version 1.7 shifting its headings and an excel report from a PDF document.

 Copy this command in terminal to run the sample:
 ```